kasrakhamesi/nestjs-sequelize-seeder-v2/README.md

 ## 🌐 Description

-Under the hood, nestjs-sequelize-seeder makes use of the [nest framework](https://nestjs.com/), and you also need to install [nestjs](https://nestjs.com/), and [sequelize](https://docs.nestjs.com/techniques/database#sequelize-integration) !
+Under the hood, nestjs-sequelize-seeder-v2 makes use of the [nest framework](https://nestjs.com/), and you also need to install [nestjs](https://nestjs.com/), and [sequelize](https://docs.nestjs.com/techniques/database#sequelize-integration) !

 ## 📦 Integration